 The rock-hewn churches of Lalibela remain one of the world’s least-recognized man-made wonders.

-Yet, in medieval times, they were called “The Jerusalem of Ethiopia”.
+Yet, in medieval times, they were known as “The Jerusalem of Ethiopia”.

-My journey to Lalibela began from Weldiya, with the 145 kilometers taking 6 hours.
+My journey began from Weldiya, with the 145 kilometers taking 6 hours.

 Beginning at 5 am, with a ride in a truck across a darkened landscape before the sun revealed rocky slopes patched by stone and thatch huts and fields of dry crops.